llpeterson/internetworking/trend.md

 abstractions and interfaces that existed before they were virtualized.
 This is important because it means that users of those abstractions don't need to change—they see a faithful reproduction of the resource being virtualized.
-So what happens when we try to virtualize networks?
+Virtualization also means that the different users (sometimes called *tenants*) cannot interfer with each other.
+So what happens when we try to virtualize a network?

-VPNs were one early success for virtual networking.
+VPNs, as described in [Section 3.2](basic-ip.md), were one early success for virtual networking.
 They allowed carriers to present corporate customers with the illusion that they had their own private network, even though in reality they were sharing underlying links and switches with many other users.
 VPNs, however, only virtualize a few resources, notably addressing and routing tables.
 Network virtualization as commonly understood today goes further, virtualizing every aspect of networking.
 That means that a virtual network today supports all the basic abstractions of a physical network—switching, routing, firewalling, load balancing—virtualizing the entire network stack from layers two through seven.
-In this sense, they are analogous to the virtual machine, with its support of all the abstractions of a server: CPU, storage, I/O, and so on.
+In this sense, they are analogous to the virtual machine, with its support of all the abstractions of a
+server: CPU, storage, I/O, and so on.

 To this end, *Virtual LANs* (VLANs) are how we typically virtualize an L2 network.
 Supporting VLANs required a fairly simple extension to the original 802.1 header specification, inserting a 12-bit VLAN ID (`VID`) field between the `SrcAddr` and `Type` fields, as shown in [Figure 1](#vlan).
-(This VID is typically referred to as a *VLAN tag*.)
+(This VID is typically referred to as a *VLAN Tag*.)
-There are actually 32-bits inserted in the middle of the header, but the first 16-bits are used to preserve backwards compatibility with the original specification (they use `Type = 0x8100` to indicate that this frame includes the VLAN extension); the other four other bits hold control information used to prioritizing frames.
+There are actually 32-bits inserted in the middle of the header, but the first 16-bits are used to preserve backwards compatibility with the original specification (they use `Type = 0x8100` to indicate that this frame includes the VLAN extension); the other four bits hold control information used to prioritizing frames.
 This means it is possible to map 2$$^{12}$$ = 4096 virtual networks onto a single physical LAN.